 Twin Cities, Gemini

 Cadence stumbled out of the portal, heart and head pounding.
 She didn’t have a clue where she was—it was too dark to make anything out.
-If it wasn’t for the fact that she could hear herself panting, she might’ve thought she were dead.
+If it wasn’t for the fact that she could hear herself panting, she might’ve thought she was dead.

-Scrambling blindly forward, she ran smack into a wall, tripped backwards, fell flat on her back, and blinked upwards.
+Scrambling blindly forwards, she ran smack into a wall, tripped backwards, fell flat on her back, and blinked upwards.
 There was a crack of skyline there, and the smog clouding the sky reflected back the blue-orange lights from the city.